modmail-dev/Modmail/README.md

 <img src='https://i.imgur.com/aHtn4C5.png' align='right' height=140>

-Assuming you got the bot setup (Read below on how to set it up), the first thing that you would do is type the command ```<prefix>setup [modrole]``` where `[modrole]` is an optional role you can specify which determines who can see the relayed messages.
-If a role is not specified, the bot will choose the first role that has `manage guild` permissions as the modrole.
-The bot will then set up a channel category named `Mod Mail`.

-When a user sends a direct message to the bot, a channel is created within this new category.
+When a user sends a direct message to the bot, a channel is created within an isolated category.
 This channel is where messages will be relayed.
-To reply to a message, simply type the command `<prefix>reply <message>` in the channel.
+To reply to a message, simply use the command `reply` in the channel.
+See a full list of commands [below](#commands).

 ## What it looks like